Dax Dellenbach

 Dax Dellenbach (born April 13, 1990) is an American football long snapper for the Tampa Bay Buccaneers of the National Football League (NFL).
 He played college football at Florida State.

 Professional career

 On February 7, 2017, Dellenbach signed a reserve/future contract with the Tampa Bay Buccaneers.
-He was waived by the Buccaneers on May 10, 2017.

 Personal life

-He is the son of former NFL player and Super Bowl Champion Jeff Dellenbach.
-Dax is one of 4 children of Jeff and Mary.
-No other siblings play football.
-Dax currently lives in Weston, FL with longtime girlfriend, Alyssa.
+He is the son of former NFL player and Super Bowl champion Jeff Dellenbach.
+Dax is one of four children of Jeff Dellenbach and Mary.
+Dax currently lives in Weston with his long-time girlfriend, Alyssa.